 Now I am not a fan of the bugs.
 While the mozzies (mosquitos) are annoying, it is the black flies that I hate.
 The tiny little things nibble lightly (mostly my head) and leave massive big welts for nearly a week.
 So not a fan.
 I hate DEET but coating myself in poison is sometimes my only option.
 I do have my own bug spray I made at home which not only makes me smell delicious but works, although you do need to reapply with the amount of bugs at Brudenell and I don’t always have mine with me.

-Jason wasn’t able to play the Nike Shootout with me, so Cheryl, one of my crossfit mates, joined me.
+Cheryl, one of my crossfit mates, joined me for the Nike Shootout.
 While our golf was ordinary, we each did some great things.
 Not consistent enough but as we were in the Rec division it didn’t matter, as prizes were drawn.
 We won some free golf vouchers and I also won a season pass to the PEI Islanders hockey games but as I leave the country in the winter, I gave them to Cheryl.

 I had my first lesson with Dave Bowlan from Avondale Golf Club on Friday and he is my new favourite.
 It is surprising what a couple, somewhat minor changes can do for your game.
 Some people proudly advise that they have never had a lesson but I don’t understand.
 I love to learn things and consider myself a knowledge sponge as I want to know how to do everything but I would always get lessons from an expert in their field.
 And Dave is an expert in his field.
 I have signed up for ten lessons and can’t wait to keep learning.